All Episodes

 If you just landed here from Mars and were looking at politics in Washington, you would have assumed that maybe there isn't a Republican Party.

-When in fact the Republican Party won a landslide last November.
+When in fact, the Republican Party won a landslide last November.

-But you can't discern that from anything happening in Washington.
+Well, you can't discern that from anything happening in Washington.

 The Republicans are caving on amnesty.

-They're caving on the whole Department of Homeland Security thing, which is a separate thing from Amnesty in part.
+They're caving on the whole Department of Homeland Security thing, which is a separate thing from amnesty in part.

 And they're all ready to cave on net neutrality.

-They're caving, they're caving on everything.
+They're caving on everything.

-And the excuse that we're given is in an indirect way, well, this is what the donors want.
+And the excuse that we're given is, in an indirect way, well, this is what the donors want.

-Then to a certain extent that's true, but come on.
+Then to a certain extent, that's true, but come on.

-Is the donor class of the Republican Party actually attempting to achieve the erasure of the Republican Party.
+Is the donor class of the Republican Party actually attempting to achieve the erasure of the Republican Party?

-It just doesn't appear that we have any opposition.
+It just doesn't appear that we have any opposition to the Democrat Party in Washington.

-And among some of our presidential contenders, but even some of those.
+We get plenty of opposition Democrat Party out in the States and among some of our presidential contenders, but even some of those.

 You ask yourself, why are they running as Republicans?